Course

 Email: jochem.jonkman@wur.nl

-Location & accommodation
+Location & accommodation and corona provisions:

 Registration & course fee